oraichain/bitcoin-bridge/README.md

 ### 5. (Optional) Run a relayer

-Relayer nodes carry data between the Bitcoin blockchain and the Nomic blockchain.
-You can help support the health of the network by running a Bitcoin node alongside your Nomic node and running the relayer process.
+Relayer nodes carry data between the Bitcoin blockchain and the OraiBTC blockchain.
+You can help support the health of the network by running a Bitcoin node alongside your OraiBTC node and running the relayer process.

 #### i.
 Sync a Bitcoin node